deep-fry/mayo/examples/get_started.md

 # Mayo 101
+I've written some [slides](https://www.overleaf.com/read/rtrqmcmkfkhv) for introducing what is mayo.

 Assuming you've cloned mayo and put it under the directory ```whatever``` Notice you might need git lfs to download all the datasets (mnist and cifa10).